VergilHuang/MovieHipp/README.md

 # MovieHipp
-A sample for parse XML file on website .
+An movie app for parse XML file on modern movie website .